HRM-020: Probationary Period for University Staff Employees

 The Restructured Higher Education Financial and Administrative Operations Act, Chapter 10 of Title 23.1 of the Code of Virginia.

-All University Staff employees in Managerial & Professional and Operational & Administrative Staff positions, newly hired or rehired following a break in service, must serve a minimum twelve month probationary period effective from the date of hire.
-The probationary period allows the University department or school to evaluate the progress and skills of the newly hired employee against established performance and conduct expectations, determine appropriate assignments and monitor other aspects of the employee’s performance.
-The probationary period also presents the employee the opportunity to gauge the appropriate fit between the employee’s skills, interests and experience and the requirements of the position.
+All University Staff employees in Managerial & Professional and Operational & Administrative Staff positions, newly hired or rehired following a break in service, must serve a minimum twelve-month probationary period effective from the date of hire.
+The probationary period allows the University department or school to evaluate the progress and skills of the newly hired employee against established performance and conduct expectations, determine appropriate assignments, and monitor other aspects of the employee’s performance.
+The probationary period also presents the opportunity to gauge the appropriate fit between the employee’s skills, interests, and experience with the requirements of the position.

-University Staff in M&P positions who were hired on an individually negotiated contract are not required to serve a probationary period, but are governed by the terms and conditions of their employment contract.
+University Staff in M&P positions who were hired on an individually negotiated contract are not required to serve a probationary period and are governed by the terms and conditions of their employment contract.

-University Staff in Executive positions are not required to serve a probationary period, but are governed by the terms and conditions of their employment agreement.
+University Staff in Executive positions are not required to serve a probationary period and are governed by the terms and conditions of their employment agreement.

 Performance Expectations and Progress Reviews:

-Decline in performance during the second half of the twelve month period following a satisfactory review may result in either the extension of the probationary period or termination.
-Immediately prior to completion of the twelve month period, supervisors must meet with employees to review performance.
-Supervisors should notify employees in writing when the probationary period has been successfully completed.
+Decline in performance during the second half of the 12-month period following a satisfactory review may result in either the extension of the probationary period or termination.
+Immediately prior to completion of the 12-month period, supervisors must meet with employees to review performance.
+Supervisors should notify employees during that meeting whether they have successfully completed the probationary period.
+Supervisors should note in the HRMS at the close of the probationary period whether the probationary period has been successfully completed.
 Satisfactory completion of the probationary period does not automatically entitle the employee to continued employment.
-After successful completion of the probationary period, the employee is governed by policy HRM-021, Terms and Conditions of University Staff Employment and all other applicable University policies.
+After successful completion of the probationary period, the employee is governed by policy HRM-021: Terms and Conditions of University Staff Employment and all other applicable University policies.

 Extended Probationary Period:

-Supervisors may extend the probationary period beyond the twelve months for up to six additional months for extenuating circumstances such as absences, a new supervisor, or change in duties; however, the total probation period may not exceed eighteen months, excluding periods of leave with or without pay (see paragraph below).
+Supervisors may extend the probationary period beyond the 12 months for up to six additional months for extenuating circumstances such as absences, a new supervisor, or change in duties; however, the total probation period may not exceed 18 months, excluding periods of leave with or without pay (see paragraph below).
 The probationary period may not be extended due to continued unsatisfactory performance or conduct reasons.
-Employees must be notified in writing if their probationary periods will be extended.
+Employees must be notified in writing if their probationary periods will be extended at least 30 days before the end of the initial 12-month probationary period.
 Failure to notify the employee in writing of an extension will end the probationary period at the 12-month mark.
 The reasons for extending probation must be documented by the supervisor and this decision approved by an independent reviewer within the supervisor’s management chain.
 The required documentation must provide specific information to the employee about performance expectations, the reasons for extension, and the period for which probation is extended.

-If an employee moves to a new position during the probationary period, the term of the probationary period may remain as the original twelve months or the term may be extended so that the new supervisor has the benefit of the full twelve month period.
-However, the total time served in probationary status may not exceed eighteen months (excluding any periods of leave exceeding ten consecutive working days as detailed above).
+If an employee moves to a new position during the probationary period, the term of the probationary period may remain as the original 12 months or the term may be extended to provide the new supervisor the benefit of the full 12-month period.
+However, the total time served in probationary status may not exceed 18 months (excluding any periods of leave exceeding 10 consecutive working days as detailed above).

 Disciplinary Action or Termination during Probationary Period: